reimagined/resolve/packages/resolve-command/README.md

 # `resolve-command`

-This package is a command handler.
+This package creates a function to execute a command.

 ## Usage